 Assess Resource Requirements Across Multiple Dimensions

-For example, a construction company planning a commercial project must assess resource needs across all the phases.
-It evaluates the project scope to identify resource requirements, including engineers, laborers, site managers, machinery, raw materials, and safety equipment.
+For example, a construction company planning a commercial project must assess resource needs across all phases, including engineers, laborers, site managers, machinery, raw materials, and safety equipment.
 By aligning these resources with project phases, the company ensures smooth execution within budget.

 Create a Capacity Plan to Identify and Bridge Demand Gaps